mmcc007/screenshots/README.md

 ````bash
 $ pub global activate screenshots
 ````
-Note: the `screenshots` version should be the same for both the command line and package.
+Note: the `screenshots` version should be the same for both the command line and package:
 1. If upgrading the command line version of `screenshots`, it is helpful to also upgrade the version of `screenshots` in your pubspec.yaml.
 2. If upgrading `screenshots` in your pubspec.yaml, you should also upgrade the command line version.